NebbGroup/docs.qlarm.com/content/events-and-notifications/creating-events/_index.md

 </figure>

 #### Advanced settings
-Advanced settings is where you can set the additional configuration for the Event Definition.
+Advanced settings is where you can set the additional configuration for the event definition.

 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="advanced_settings" src="/advanced_settings.png" alt="Advanced settings">